On flat and Gorenstein flat dimensions of local cohomology modules: introduction

-In this paper we will use the concept of relative Cohen-Macaulay modules which has been studied in \cite{HSH} under the title of cohomologically complete intersections and continued in \cite{MZ} and \cite{MR}.
 The organization of this paper is as follows.
-In section 3, we prove, in 3.1, that if $M$ is relative Cohen-Macaulay with respect to $\fa$ and $\h_{M}{\fa}=n$, then $\fd_{R}M$ and $\fd_{R}\H_{\fa}^{n}(M)$ are simultaneously finite and $\fd_{R}\H_{\fa}^{n}(M)=\fd_{R} M+n$.
-Next, in 3.3, we prove that a $d$-dimensional finitely generated $R$--module $M$ with finite projective dimension is Cohen-Macaulay if and only if $\fd_{R}\H_{\fm}^d(M)=\pd_{R}M+d$.
-Notice that, this result is a generalization of \cite[Proposition 9.5.22]{EE}.
-In 3.5, 3.6 and 3.7, we also generalize some results of the author and H. Zakeri, which have been proved in \cite{MR} and \cite{MZ} under some additional assumptions.
-In 3.8, we generalize the well-known result that if the local ring $R$ admits a non-zero Cohen-Macaulay module of finite projective dimension, then $R$ is Cohen-Macaulay.
-Indeed, it is shown that $R$ is Cohen-Macaulay if it admits a non-zero Cohen-Macaulay $R$--module with finite $\cpd_{R}(M)$, where $C$ is a semidualizing $R$--module.
-In section 4, as a main result, a Gorenstein projective version of 3.1 is demonstrated in a certain case.
-Indeed, it is shown, in 4.2, that if $M$ is Cohen-Macaulay with $\dim M=n$, then $\Gpd_{R}M<\infty$ if and only if $\Gfd_{R}\H_{\fm}^{n}(M)<\infty$ and, moreover, the equality $\Gfd_{R}\H_{\fm}^n(M)=\Gpd_{R}M+n$ holds.
-Also, in 4.3, we provide a Gorenstein projective version of 3.3.
-Finally, with the aid of the above result, it is proved that if $C$ is a semidualizing $R$-module and $M$ is Cohen-Macaulay with $\dim M=n$, then the quantities $\GCpd_{R}M$ and $\GCfd_{R}\H_{\fm}^n(M)$ are simultaneously finite and the equality $\GCfd_{R}\H_{\fm}^{n}(M)=\GCpd_{R} M+n$ holds.
+As an our first main result, it is proved, in 3.2. that if $\H_{\fa}^i(M)=0$ for all $i\neq n$, then $\fd_{R}\H_{\fa}^n(M)\leq\fd_{R}M+n$ and the equality holds whenever $M$ is finitely generated.
+Next, using the above result, we prove, in 3.5, that a $d$-dimensional finitely generated $R$-module $M$ with finite projective dimension is Cohen-Macaulay if and only if $\fd_R\H_{\fm}^d(M)=\pd_RM+d$.
+Notice that this result recovers \cite[Corollary 9.5.22]{EE}.
+Propositions 3.7 and 3.9, which provide, respectively, characterization of dualizing modules and Gorenstein rings, recover some results that have been proved in \cite{MR} and \cite{MZ}.
+It is well known that a local ring $R$ is Cohen-Macaulay if it admits a finitely generated $R$-module $M$ with $\pd_RM<\infty$.
+In 3.10, we recover this result, by using the assumption $\cpd_{R}M<\infty$ instead of the assumption $\pd_R M<\infty$, where $C$ is a semidualizing $R$-module.
+Theorem 4.3, which is an another main result, provides a Gorenstein flat version of 3.2.
+Next, with the aid of this result, over a Cohen-Macaulay local ring, a Gorenstein flat version of 3.5 is established.
+Finally, again with the aid of 4.3, we obtain a $\GCfd$ version of 3.2.
+Indeed, we show that if $\H_{\fa}^i(M)=0$ for all $i\neq n$ and $C$ is a semidualizing $R$-module such that $\GCfd_{R}M<\infty$, then $\GCfd_{R}\H_{\fa}^{n}(M)\leq\GCfd_{R} M+n$ and the equality holds whenever $M$ is finitely generated.
+As a generalization of 3.5, this result provides a characterization of Cohen-Macaulay modules in terms of $\GCfd$ dimension of certain local cohomology modules.